nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-integration/call-external-app-from-nuxeo.md

  	- `Audit.LogEvent`

 Current limitations:
 - No direct support for OAuth Service providers
 - No API to access the transient store or the key/value store

-#### Custom Java operation
+#### Custom Java Operation

 The idea is to build a custom Automation Operation that will:
 - Contain the java logic to handle the remote call
-- Expose a API for the rest of the platform including the client side
+- Expose an API for the rest of the platform including the client-side

 Interesting APIs and services:

-- HTTP Client libraries
+- HTTP Client libraries:
- 	- Jersey Http Client
+ 	- Jersey HTTP Client
- 	- Apache httpcore
+ 	- Apache HttpCore
- 	- Google Http Client
+ 	- Google HTTP Client
 - OAuth2ServiceProvider
 - KeyValueStore
 - TransientStore